sahilIT2020/docs-3.0.1/source/admin-guide/oxtrust-ui.md

 # oxTrust Administrative Graphical User Interface (GUI)

 ## Overview
 This section of the docs covers various features associated with managing your federation service via the Gluu Server interface ("oxTrust").
-For more complicated topics and features, this document will link to dedicated sections within the docs where additional operational details are provided.
+There is a corresponding page in the Gluu Server user interface for each of the sections below.
+When necessary, this document will link to dedicated sections within the docs where additional operational details are provided.

 ## Accessing the UI
 The Gluu Server administration interface is accessible by navigating to